aerhard/meisnippetviewer/_posts/2014-08-18-layout-demo.md

 ---

 <div class="well">
 <p>This page demonstrates embedding of short music fragments in a text.
-Layout is specified with simple inline CSS rules,
+Layout is specified with simple inline CSS rules, see the source code of
-for example &lt;div class="my-music" style="text-align:center;"&gt;&lt;/div&gt; or &lt;span class="my-music" style="float:right;"&gt;&lt;/span&gt;.
+ this page.
 </p>
 <p>
 Each of the music fragments on the page consists of three canvas layers: one contains the VexFlow output (the notated music), the others